 Another area of interest and expertise for Laura is parenting and parent-child relationships.
 Laura enjoys working with parents and their infants and children under five and can help with sleeping, feeding, toileting, behavioural and developmental issues.
 She has published articles on topics related to parenting of infants and perinatal issues.

 Laura has extensive experience helping the parents of children with learning disorders and other issues.
 She has achieved great success with the parents of children who are battling with school and social difficulties, divorce, anxiety and depression.
 In addition, Laura is skilled at helping parents cope with their child’s learning difficulties, attention problems, Aspergers syndrome and disabilities.

 Laura has also acted as an Employee Assistance provider, offering work-related counselling and therapy for issues such as work stress and anxiety and work-life balance.

-In addition to providing therapy, Laura has conducted Masters level research on bereavement, and has received numerous academic awards and scholarships.
-She has published several articles in journals on topics related to children and parenting, and has edited a textbook on work and industrialisation in South Africa.
-Laura has also presented to other Psychologists and mental health professionals at numerous conferences and workshops.
+In addition to providing therapy, Laura has conducted Master’s level research on parenting and bereavement, and has received numerous academic awards and scholarships.
+She has published several articles in journals on topics related to children and parenting, and has presented to other Psychologists and mental health professionals at numerous conferences and workshops.

-Laura’s approach to therapy draws on Psychodynamic and Cognitive Behaviour Therapies, which she adapts in an integrative fashion to suit the needs of each individual client.
+Laura’s approach to therapy primarily psychodynamic, but she integrates this with other modalities to suit the needs of each individual client.
+She aims to help clients develop greater self- understanding, self -acceptance and a more mindful approach to their lives.
+Laura enjoys working with clients from diverse cultural backgrounds.
 She is a dedicated, warm and sensitive therapist, who sees the therapist-client relationship as a central part of the healing process.

 Laura is fully registered with the Psychology Board of Australia, and has specialist endorsement as a Clinical Psychologist.
 She is a member of the Australian Psychological Society and the Australian Psychological Society College of Clinical Psychologists.